Dobble: Mathematics

 If there are 3 points in each line this creates a structure known as the Fano plane.
 This represents a simpler version of Dobble with 3 symbols on each card, 7 cards and 7 symbols.

-In general, a finite projective plane of order n has n+1 points on each line, and n^{2}+n+1 points and lines.
-This implies that a finite projective plane of order n−1 has n points on each line, and n^{2}−n+1 points and lines.
+In general, a finite projective plane of order n−1 has n points on each line, and n^{2}−n+1 points and lines.

 The game of Dobble with 8 symbols on each card corresponds to the finite projective plane of order 7, where each line joins 8 points.
-This results in a structure with 57 lines and 57 points (7^{2}+7+1=8^{2}−8+1=57), corresponding to a maximum of 57 cards and 57 symbols.
-Dobble uses 55 cards rather than 57 to allow the cards to be printed on standard card-making machines that are designed to produce decks of standard playing cards (52 plus 2 jokers and 1 advertising card).
+This results in a structure with 57 lines and 57 points (8^{2}−8+1=57), corresponding to a maximum of 57 cards and 57 symbols.
+Dobble uses 55 cards rather than 57, allegedly to allow the cards to be printed on card-making machines designed for standard playing card decks (52 plus 2 jokers and 1 advertising card).
 A junior version of Dobble features 6 symbols per card, 30 cards, and 31 different symbols (6^{2}−6+1=31).